synapseslab/android-bluegps-sdk-demoapp/README.md

 ## Installation

+The BlueGPS Android SDK is distributed through Jitpack.
+It can be integrated through gradle, maven as following:

+### Gradle

-Before you add BlueGPS depencencies, update your repositories in the `settings.gradle` file to include this repository
+Before you add BlueGPS depencencies, add it in your `settings.gradle` at the end of repositories

 ```gradle
 dependencyResolutionManagement {